 When getting started, it can be difficult to know exactly how the sprouting experiment will go.
-Growing sprouts or fodder for your animals will add additional time to your daily feeding and care routine so it may not work for every situation.
+Growing sprouts for your animals will add a bit of time to your daily feeding and care routine, so plan accordingly.
 Trial and error will be necessary as every environment is different and many factors can affect the outcome.
 Our Cluckin’ Good Sprout-Ferment Starter Kit is a great way to start small and build on your sprouting expertise from there.
 For chickens, it will be best to stick with sprouting rather than allowing grains to reach the fodder stage as the longer grasses can block the crop causing it to get impacted and sour.
 See the below chart for the difference between sprouts and fodder:

 |4” or less, considered more root than grass||Taller than 4”, looks like grass, creates a “mat”|